rayanebelguebli/InternshipProject/Report/Rayane/Report.md

     - a presentation server that allows users to connect to OpenERP using any Web browser (with the Flash player installed for displaying graphics).
     This last server is not necessary if the user uses the native client, which does require installation on the user's workstation.

     The server part is written in Python.
 The various building blocks are organised into modules.
 A module is a folder with a predefined structure containing Python code and XML files.
-A module defines the data structure, forms, reports, menus, procedures, workflow, etc. [source(04/2024)](https://fr.wikipedia.org/wiki/Odoo#:~:text=La%20partie%20serveur%20est%20%C3%A9crite,Python%20et%20des%20fichiers%20XML.)
+A module defines the data structure, forms, reports, menus, procedures, workflow, etc. [Last access 2024/04](https://fr.wikipedia.org/wiki/Odoo#:~:text=La%20partie%20serveur%20est%20%C3%A9crite,Python%20et%20des%20fichiers%20XML.)

     ![apps](./1.png)